 Playing in orchestras and other large ensembles at Royal Birmingham Conservatoire represents one of the most important steps for you en route to becoming a professional musician.

-The range of experience, from period music training through to the newest developments in contemporary music, via the great classics, opera and even pops concerts, will help you develop the kaleidoscope of skills required for the variety that professional music-making demands.
+The range of experience, from period music training through to the newest developments in contemporary music, combined with the great classics, opera and pops concerts, will help you to develop the experience, knowledge and flexibility required for the variety that professional music-making demands.

-Each artist, whether they are conductors, soloists or professional orchestral members bring their own style to their work to engender an important learning experience for the budding professional musician.
+The breadth of scope of the music you will encounter is enhanced by the opportunity to work with a variety of artists, some of whom may be members of Conservatoire staff or who may visit especially such as a guest or CBSO conductors.
+Each artist, whether they be conductors, soloists or professional orchestral members, bring their own style to their work to engender an important learning experience for the budding professional musician.

 It is also important for you to experience the reality of professional scheduling and discipline.
 You will need to be: